 I am from Perth but have lived overseas and also in Melbourne for a long time... in comparison to other cities, Perth doesn't have a lot to do in winter, it's best asset is the amazing beaches.
 Agree with Travel Girl that you must go to Little Creatures, specifically on a Sunday.
 Fremantle is the most lively area.
 Perth is kind of like a big country town really.

 If you are coming to Perth it is worth heading a few hours South to the margaret river region, where you'll find great wineries (do a tour), scenery and beaches again.
-This area is beautiful, towns include Dunsborough, Yallingup and Margaret River. almost 8 years ago
+This area is beautiful, towns include Dunsborough, Yallingup and Margaret River. about 10 years ago

 Perth is a great city to visit any time of the year although it's best visited when the sun is shining which thankfully happens even in winter.

 Take a ride around the beautiful Swan River or if you're looking for something more leisurely why not cruise the River on a boat with a few glasses of wine.